FarhanArmyanto/simple-interest-calculator/CONTRIBUTING.md

 # Contributing Guidelines

-Terima kasih telah tertarik untuk berkontribusi pada proyek ini!
+Thank you for your interest in contributing!

-## Jenis Kontribusi yang Diterima
+## How to Contribute
-Kami menerima:
+- Report bugs
-- Laporan bug
+- Suggest improvements
-- Perbaikan bug
+- Improve documentation
-- Peningkatan dokumentasi
+- Submit pull requests

-- Peningkatan fitur
+## Steps
-- Ide-ide baru
+1. Fork the repository

-## Cara Berkontribusi
+2. Create a new branch
-1. Fork repository ini
+3. Make your changes
-2. Clone ke komputer lokal
+4. Commit your changes
-3. Buat branch baru
+5. Push to your fork
-4. Lakukan perubahan
+6. Submit a pull request

-5. Commit perubahan
+## Guidelines
-6. Push ke GitHub
+- Write clear commit messages
-7. Buat Pull Request
+- Keep code clean and readable

-## Catatan
+- Test your changes before submitting

-Semua kontribusi sangat dihargai dan akan ditinjau oleh maintainer.
+All contributions are welcome!